Dialium guineense

-Dialium guineense, the velvet tamarind, is a tall, tropical, fruit-bearing tree in the flowering plant family Fabaceae.
+Dialium guineense, the velvet tamarind, is a tall, tropical, fruit-bearing tree in the family Fabaceae.
 It has small, typically grape-sized, edible fruits with brown, hard, inedible shells.

-Distribution
+Distribution and habitat

-It grows in dense forests in Africa along the southern edge of the Sahel.
-In Togo it is called atchethewh.
+Dialium guineense is native to West Africa, from Senegal east to the Democratic Republic of the Congo.
+It grows in dense forests along the southern edge of the Sahel.

-The velvet tamarind can be found in West African countries such as Benin where it is called "Assiswè", Ghana where it is known as Yoyi, Sierra Leone where it is known as “”, Senegal, Guinea-Bissau where because of its texture is called "Veludo", Portuguese for velvet, and Nigeria where it is known as awin or igbaru in Yoruba, icheku in Igbo and tsamiyar biri in Hausa.

 Uses

 The bark and leaves have medicinal properties and are used against several diseases.

 Fruit

 Each fruit typically has one hard, flat, round, brown seed, typically 7-8 millimeters across and 3 millimeters thick.
 The seed somewhat resembles a watermelon seed (Citrullus lanatus).
 Some have two seeds.
 The seeds are shiny, coated with a thin layer of starch.

 The pulp is edible and may be eaten raw or soaked in water and consumed as a beverage.
 The bitter leaves are ingredients in a Ghanaian dish called domoda.